remsky/small_modular_reactors/README.md

 Small Modular Reactors (SMR) is a lightweight and modular framework for building AI agents that can handle complex workflows.
 Designed specifically for use with a local Ollama install, it offers a more transparent agent construction process without unnecessary bloat.
-SMR allows developers to see what they're building and understand the flow of interactions between agents.
+SMR allows developers to see what they're building and understand the flow of interactions between micro-agents.

 ## Features